-Debuting in late July 2018, a speakeasy dubbed Realm of 52 Remedies is coming to Convoy Street, the food thoroughfare affectionately known as San Diego’s Asian Restaurant Row.
-The new 2,400-square-foot 1920s-era inspired space will include a cocoon-like lotus-shaped booth among its seating options, a dragon painted on the ceiling hovering above suspended cloud sculptures, and hanging lights crafted from dumpling steamer baskets illuminating a chinoiserie-wallpapered hallway, transporting guests with elements that reflect the owners’ Asian heritage.
-Twelve featured cocktails named after signs of the zodiac will incorporate both Asian ingredients and spirits.
-Four premium seats at the 12-seat carved jade bar will have their own dedicated bartender who will host special cocktail experiences.
-Small plates and snacks will also be offered.
+In December 2018, speakeasy Realm of 52 Remedies opened on Convoy Street, the food thoroughfare affectionately known as San Diego’s Asian Restaurant Row.
+The new 2,400-square-foot 1920s-era inspired space transports guests with elements that reflect the owners’ Asian heritage and includes a lotus-shaped booth among its seating options, a dragon painted on the ceiling above suspended cloud sculptures and hanging lights crafted from dumpling steamer baskets illuminating a chinoiserie-wallpapered hallway.
+Twelve featured cocktails named after signs of the zodiac incorporate both Asian ingredients and spirits.
+Four premium seats at the 12-seat carved jade bar have a dedicated bartender who hosts special cocktail experiences.
+Small plates and snacks are also offered in this luxurious, opulent enclave.

 Sign up to receive the latest news, events, and updates about San Diego.
 Our monthly and weekly newsletters will keep you informed about the latest and greatest happenings in the destination.